sud0301/essentials_for_CIL/README.md

 # Essentials for Class Incremental Learning
 Official repository of the paper 'Essentials for Class Incremental Learning'

-# Semi-supevised Semantic Segmentation with High- and Low-level Consistency

 This Pytorch repository contains the code for our work [Essentials for Class Incremental Learning](https://arxiv.org/pdf/---.pdf).

 This work presents a straightforward class-incrmental learning system that focuses on the essential components and already exceeds the state of the art without integrating sophisticated modules.